mishmanners/Free-Learning-Content/readme.md

 A cool online place to learn some really indepth technical content.
 The UI is amazing and it's a great place to learn Laravel along with JavaScript and PHP.

-## Learn Microsoft
+## Microsoft Learn

 https://learn.microsoft.com

 You can learn a tonne of new things on the Microsoft learning portal.
-There's also free certificates for things like .NET, Azure, GitHub, SQL Server, and more.
+There are lots of learning pathways for things like .NET, Azure, GitHub, SQL Server, and more.
+All of the learning is free, and you'll earn XP for completing courses.
+Some courses will require you to pay if you want the actual certification.

 ### Learn Python